BenjaminHinchliff/sar_project/README.md

 3. Run tests with `pytest tests/`
 4. Follow the existing code style and structure
 5. Make sure to update requirements.txt when adding dependencies

-## FAQ

-### Assignment Questions

-**Q: How do I choose a role for my agent?**

-**A:** Review the list of SAR roles above and consider which aspects interest you most.
-Your agent should provide clear value to SAR operations through automation, decision support, or information processing.

-**Q: What capabilities should my agent have?**

-**A:** Your agent should handle tasks relevant to its role such as: data processing, decision making, communication with other agents, and providing actionable information to human operators.

-**Q: Can I add new dependencies?**

-**A:** Yes, you can add new Python packages to requirements.txt as needed for your implementation.

-### Technical Questions

-**Q: Why am I getting API key errors?**

-**A:** Ensure you've properly set up your .env file and obtained valid API keys from the services listed above.

-**Q: How do I test my agent?**

-**A:** Use the provided test framework in the tests/ directory.
-Write tests that verify your agent's core functionality.

-**Q: Can I use external libraries for my agent?**

-**A:** Yes, you can use external libraries as long as they are compatible.